 4. The Monthly Budget is the total living expenses divided by the number of months in the academic year; it is provided as a guide.
 Students are expected to manage resources within the total budget according to his/her discretion.

-6. The Step IICS includes the $1,290 examination fee in third year and $300 for travel expenses in fourth year.
-This is ONLY available for one year respectively.
+6. The Step IICS includes the $1,300 examination fee in third year and $300 for travel expenses in fourth year.
+The NBE has discontinued the exam at this time.

-Increases to the Standard Cost of Attendance (COA) Budgets, Deadline for requests: April 15, unless otherwise noted.
+Increases to the Standard Cost of Attendance (COA) Budgets

 Note: All requests for an increase to the COA must include the documentation mentioned for each category and a signed Loan Increase Form, which may be found here.
 All documentation and the Loan Increase Form must be presented to a financial aid counselor, in person, four weeks prior to the end of any semester, unless otherwise noted.
 Requests made after the last day of exams will be processed in the first week of the following semester.
 Please note that all requests for an increase to the COA, for the purpose of increased borrowing, require one-on-one counseling.